dhh1128/coia/README.md

 #### 7. Normalize

 1. Convert the string to [Unicode's Normalization Form KC](https://www.unicode.org/reports/tr15/) (NFKC).
+2. Convert to lower case.
+3. Replace all hyphens, dashes, ampersands, periods, commas, apostrophes, and quotes with spaces.
-2. Strip leading and trailing whitespace characters.
+4. Strip leading and trailing whitespace characters.
 (Unicode `Z*` character class plus a few orphans, `\p{White_Space}` covers all of them in regex.)
-3. Convert to lower case.
-4. Delete all punctuation characters (Unicode `P*` character classes, `\p{P}` in regex).
+5. Delete all disallowed characters.
+These are characters that are lossy, ambiguous, or problematic in various processing contexts, including verbal communication.
+They include control characters, emoji, mathematical symbols, dingbats, and punctuation (other than the characters previously converted to spaces).
-5. Replace all remaining sequences of 1 or more whitespace characters with a single ASCII hyphen.
+6. Replace all remaining sequences of 1 or more whitespace characters with a single ASCII hyphen.

 ### Comparing